Hezkore/bash-ai/README.md

 ## Plugins and tools

-Plugins are OpenAI tools that expand Bash AI's functionality.\
+Plugins are OpenAI tools that expand Bash AI's functionality, but they are not included in the default Bash AI setup.\
-All tools should be placed in the `~/.bai_tools` directory.\
+All tools should be placed in your `~/.bai_tools` directory.\
 You can see which tools are currently installed by running `bai`, and Bash AI will list them for you.

 Tools are nothing more than a shell script with a `init` and `execute` function.\
-You can find examples and available tools in the `tools` folder.
-Feel free to move them to your `~/.bai_tools` directory to enable them.
+You can find examples and available tools in the [tools folder](https://github.com/Hezkore/bash-ai/tree/main/tools).\
+Feel free to move them to your `~/.bai_tools` directory to enable them!

 ## Known Issues